mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/tutorials/use-kcl-from-kubectl/index.md

 This tutorial covers the following topics:

-- create a Workspaces
+- Creating workspaces.
-- provision a cluster in the Workspace
+- Provisioning a cluster in the workspace.
-- create a Project in the Workspace having the cluster in it.
+- Creating a project in a workspace having a cluster.
-- create a custom role in the project
+- Creating create a custom role in a project.

 ## Prerequisites

 You need to have `kubectl` connected to your Kommander Management cluster using the Token flow.

-Make sure KCL pods are running.
+Ensure KCL pods are running.

 ```
 $ kubectl -n kommander get pods